Mourning: Luz Eusse died due to a giant screen falling at the Tocancipá Autodrome

 Luz Piedad Eusse He is the fatal victim of the tragedy that mourns Colombian motorsports this Sunday.
-The young journalist died due to the injuries she suffered when a giant screen fell on several people in the Tocancipá Autodromeas consequences of strong winds.
+The young journalist died due to the injuries she suffered when a giant screen fell on several people in the Tocancipá Autodromeas a result of the strong winds.

 (You can read: Max Verstappen won the Formula 1 Las Vegas Grand Prix after an exciting race)